MicrosoftDocs/cpp-docs/docs/data/oledb/cmyproviderrowset-myproviderrs-h.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-windows"]
-  - "cpp-windows"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-f1_keywords:
+f1_keywords: ["cmyproviderrowset", "myproviderrs.h"]
-  - "cmyproviderrowset"
-  - "myproviderrs.h"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "OLE DB providers, wizard-generated files"
-  - "CMyProviderRowset class in MyProviderRS.H"
+helpviewer_keywords: ["OLE DB providers, wizard-generated files", "CMyProviderRowset class in MyProviderRS.H"] ms.assetid: 7ba1a124-3842-40eb-a36b-302190a1af3a
-ms.assetid: 7ba1a124-3842-40eb-a36b-302190a1af3a
 caps.latest.revision: 7
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-ms.workload:
+ms.workload: ["cplusplus", "data-storage"]
-  - "cplusplus"
-  - "data-storage"
 ---
 # CMyProviderRowset (MyProviderRS.H)
 The wizard generates an entry for the rowset object.
 In this case, it is called `CMyProviderRowset`.
 The `CMyProviderRowset` class inherits from an OLE DB provider class called `CRowsetImpl`, which implements all the necessary interfaces for the rowset object.
 The following code shows the inheritance chain for `CRowsetImpl`: